Race Information 2021 Race Date: August 13-14th

 Once the wait list odds of entry fall below 70%, the wait list is closed.

 DO NOT WAIT TO REGISTER.
 Each year the ADU fills up sooner and sooner.
-In 2018 it was a matter of days.
-We get hundreds of request for entry after the race reaches capacity.
+In 2019 it was a matter of minutes.
+We get hundreds of requests for entry after the race reaches capacity.
 Once the wait list is closed, there is absolutely nothing we can do, as we maintain the integrity of the event and the competition in draws.
 Thank you for your understanding.

 If you are looking to change your distance at the ADU (change from the 6-hour to the 12-hour, change from the 24-hour to the 12-hour, etc.) we DO allow such transfers.
 Please email our RD at to process the transfer.
 Please do so at least 10 days before the yearly ADU.